OGGLucky/Java_Laboratories/README.md

+Lab1
-Lab1 is a Dots and boxes game made using socket technology
+> Dots and boxes game made using socket technology
-***
+---
+Lab2
-Lab2 is a Dots and boxes game made using SOAP technology
+> Dots and boxes game made using SOAP technology
+---